-Waiting for GCSE results day 2020 can be extremely stressful, especially this year, given the current COVID-19 pandemic.
+Waiting for GCSE results day 2022 can be extremely stressful, especially after the disruption over the past couple of years due to the COVID-19 pandemic.
 But, your final grades aren’t the end of the world, although it may feel like it now.
 There are plenty of opportunities that enable you to still get into your dream career without the perfect results.

-GCSE Results Day 2020 date is Thursday the 20th August for England and Wales students.
-For students in Scotland, results day 2020 is on the 4th of August.
-Students can normally receive their exam results from around 10 am, although this may vary.
+GCSE Results Day 2022 date is Thursday 25th August for England and Wales students.
+For students in Scotland, results day 2022 is on Tuesday the 9th of August.
+Students can normally receive their exam results from around 10am, although this may vary.

 How to get GCSE Results?